 - Amputation: When the giant trucks ambush the smaller vehicles, amputations cannot be averted.
 In such cases, long-term medical care, the need for prosthetics, and the need for caretakers to help with daily basic human needs are unavoidable.
 Due to disfiguration, mental trauma can torture the victims.

 - Internal traumas: Even when impacted against the airbags could cause blunt trauma to the internal organs that may not have been noticed earlier.
 After weeks or months of the accident, they may surface.
 Broken bones also can damage important internal organs like the lungs, liver, heart, etc., and result in internal hemorrhage.

 - Burn injuries: The power of the impact could damage the fuel tanks, and the vehicles may catch fire.
 Such explosions become more horrific in tanker truck accidents.
 The easily inflammable gases or liquids could cause tremendous flare-ups.
 Widespread fires and unexplainable agonies due to the burn could be the result.
 This can cause disfigurement and lifelong physical and mental traumas.

-- Lacerations and broken bones: As the disheveled metal pieces formed during the crashes impact the body parts, lacerations, and broken bones are common in these terrifying accidents.
+- Lacerations and broken bones: As the disheveled metal pieces formed during the crashes impact the body parts, lacerations, and broken bones are common in these terrifying heavy vehicle accidents.

 - Abrasions: Abrasions or bruises could become infectious if not properly cared for and leave permanent marks on the body.
 Those who are with keloid problems can be affected more due to all kinds of injuries.

 - Immediate actions to be taken after the truck accidents:

 Most truck accidents would be multiple-vehicle crashes as the impact is much more powerful.
 You need to undertake some immediate actions after a truck accident.

 - Move your vehicle to a safer place if possible.
 Turn on your lights or keep traffic cones around your vehicle to avoid further accidents.
 Remain at the place of the accident till the police arrive.